 Explanation of Global Surgery Billing

-The Medicare Physician Fee Schedule Data Base assigns each surgical code a 0, 10 or 90 day global period.
+The Medicare Physician Fee Schedule Data Base assigns procedures a 0, 10 or 90 day global period.
 That means payment for follow up for the procedure is included in the global surgery billing payment.

 A separate Evaluation and Management service may be billed in addition to the surgical service when performed the day of the procedure, if the E/M service meets the criteria for use of modifier 25 or 57, and the day before the surgical procedure if the E/M service meets the criteria for use of modifier 57.